Have Questions?

 South Central Human Relations Ctr is 14.4 miles from Faribault, MN

-Like other addiction treatment facilities, South Central Human Relations Ctr is dedicated to ongoing recovery for drug and alcohol abusers living in the Faribault, MN. area.
+Like other addiction treatment facilities, South Central Human Relations Ctr is dedicated to ongoing recovery for drug and alcohol abusers living in the Faribault area.
 As such, this substance abuse treatment facility has been offering services like behavior modification, trauma-related counseling, relapse prevention, anger management, trauma therapy, substance abuse counseling approach and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).

 In Addition, South Central Human Relations Ctr knows that it is important that its clients receive individual focus and services to ensure that they get effective results.
 They specialize in several programs such as legal advocacy, co-occurring mental and substance abuse disorders, residential beds for client's children, social skills development, child care for clients children, programs for the hearing impaired and many other modes of treatment that you can find listed in the following section.
 These services that the organization offers are also available in a variety of settings - short term drug and alcohol rehab facilities, outpatient hospital programs, detox facilities, long term drug rehab centers, inpatient treatment facilities and more.